readseek/.github/profile/README.md

 **Nice to meet you here**

-- 🤸 This is the open source playground for @Readseek.
+- 🤸 This is the open source playground for readseekers.
 - 👩‍💻 We Build all the intesting things we think.
-- 🎯 Our goal is to explore fun ways to read and make everyone love reading and enjoying life!
+- 🎯 Our goal is to explore fun ways to read and make everyone enjoying life.

 **Social Links**